 Esha & Bharat Celebrate Their Baby Shower For The Second Time!
 View Pictures Here

 After announcing her pregnancy on January 19, 2019, Esha Deol and Bharat Takhtani held a baby shower to their family, friends and dear ones and the pictures speak for itself as the couple look super happy and the guests too are seen having one helluva time.
-Esha Deol is seen sporting a really pretty pink-peach maxi dress on her special day while Bharat Takhtani is seen sporting a crisp white short with a light-pink trousers to match the theme of the baby shower.
+Esha Deol is seen sporting a really pretty pink-peach maxi dress on her special day while Bharat Takhtani is seen sporting a crisp white shirt with a light-pink trousers to match the theme of the baby shower.

 Esha Deol & Bharat Takhtani